-Since the late 1980s, HFCS has replaced regular table sugar, honey, and similar sweeteners.
+Since the late 1980s, High Fructose Corn Syrup has replaced regular table sugar, honey, and similar sweeteners.
 Prolonged consumption of HFCS is the topic of debate and, like other genetically modified products, may be bad for your health.
 A number of studies conducted over the past few decades indicate consumption of HFCS is connected with some health concerns.

 1. Significant Risk of Weight Gain and Obesity

-A study conducted by Princeton University , found that rats that were fed HFCS gained fat 300% more quickly than those fed an equal (or slightly larger) dose of fruit-derived sugar.
+A study conducted by Princeton University , found that rats that were fed HFCS gained fat 300% more quickly than those fed an equal (or slightly larger) serving of fruit-derived sugar.

 2. Increased Risk of Developing Type-2 Diabetes